rubyaustralia/rubyconfau-2013-cfp/james_ladd-are_you_an_easter_getting_more_from_oo/README.md

 languages.

-Some 50 years on we are still trying to understand what makes a good Object-oriented program, why we haven't got the promised benefits of reuse and easily understood and simple to maintain programs.
-In some circles we debate if OO is even necessary, and some say OO has failed.
-I put to you that OO has not failed but it is we who have failed OO.
+Some 50 years on we are still trying to understand what makes a good Object-oriented program and why we haven't got the promised benefits of reuse and easily understood and simple to maintain programs.
+In some circles we debate if OO is even necessary, turning to functional and procedural styles of programming.
+Some go so far as to say OO has failed!
+I put to you that OO has not failed us but it is us who have failed OO.

 ## James Ladd